 What's the salary of a clinical psychologist?

-The salary of clinical psychology depends upon the specific route within professional psychology a person has chosen.
+The salary of clinical a psychologist depends upon the specific route within professional psychology a person has chosen.
 On the low end, $60,000 is an expected salary, but clinical psychologists working as experienced professors and researchers can earn well over $100,000.
 A psychology degree is a pathway to many fields such as organizational psychology, psychology counseling, school counseling, school psychology, and more.
 Each of these specific professions pays different salaries based on location and experience.

 Is there a demand for clinical psychologists?

 Yes, psychology's general field is expected to grow three percent over the next decade, with the best professional psychology prospects open to those with an advanced psychology degree such as a doctorate.
-Counseling and school psychologists are demanded school psychology and professionals in organizational psychology, broad psychology counseling, and more to give professional psychology treatment and advice.
+Counseling and school psychologists are demanded by school psychology and professionals in organizational psychology, broad psychology counseling, and more to give professional psychology treatment and advice.

 Is Clinical Psychology dangerous?